 Deuteronomy 33:20-21

-21 He provided the first part for himself, for the lawgiver’s portion reserved was reserved for him.
-He came with the heads of the people.
-He executed the righteousness of Yahweh, His ordinances with Israel.”
+21 He chose the best land for himself, because a ruler’s portion was reserved for him there.
+He came with the leaders of the people; he administered the LORD’s justice and His ordinances for Israel.”

 Gad receives enlarged space and formidable strength, but his blessing is interpreted through covenant responsibility: he takes his portion and yet stands with Israel to execute the LORD's righteous judgments.